guardian/accessibility-workshop/readme.md

 ### Manual testing

 Automated testing can do a lot to help flag up accessibility issues, but manual testing with assistive technologies is the best way to find problems with the way a page actually feels to use.
 Make sure you check through all the features of the app, including the recipe edit form.
+When you've identified a problem, try writing a unit test to cover it!

 #### Initial sense check